 We are so heartened to see that you, our clients, think this too.
 Not only are we happy to at last welcome those who were forced into postponement.
 Just as exciting is that we are booking on new trips for those who travelled in the last two years, despite the travel restrictions and challenges.
 We are also delighted to re-book groups who did have to cancel.

 We cannot know that moving out of this pandemic will be plain sailing.
 But governments, scientists and the medical profession have a greater understanding of what we are dealing with.
 As do we.

 So how are we approaching it at Cedarberg Africa?
 This Covid-19 statement summarises how we aim to help.

 We have always offered Personal Safari Planning completely orientated around each client and their needs.
 Because we have an experienced team, with a knowledgeable and empowered consultant dedicated to you, we’ve always been able to be more flexible than many others.

-Now, more than ever, we can be flexible in terms of deposits.
+We can be flexible in terms of deposits and cancellation terms.

-The past few months have been unbelievably tough for many of us, and many industries such as Travel.
+The past couple of years have been unbelievably tough for many of us, and many industries such as Travel.

 Naturally if you are unable to travel this year, we would love you to reschedule.

 To have a meaningful and life-enhancing treat to look forward to when the time is right

 - The last few years have been tough going for most people.
 Even those of us lucky enough to have safe havens at home are bound to be eager for a change of scene, when the pandemic has ended, or when enough people are safely vaccinated.